hreintke/COI_UndergroundTransport/README.md

 It adds entrances for Flat, Loose and Pipe underground trajectory.

-This mod is based on Captain Of Industry Update2
+This mod is based on/compatible with Captain Of Industry Update3

 ![UI](Underground.PNG)